Spear and No. 15 Tennessee host No. 18 Alabama

 BOTTOM LINE: No. 15 Tennessee faces No. 18 Alabama after Jewel Spear scored 28 points in Tennessee’s 80-71 victory over the Ole Miss Rebels.

 The Volunteers have gone 12-3 in home games.
-Tennessee averages 14.4 turnovers per game and is 16-4 when it wins the turnover battle.
+Tennessee is second in college basketball with 15.5 offensive rebounds per game led by Lazaria Spearman averaging 2.8 offensive boards.

-The Crimson Tide are 8-4 against SEC opponents.
-Alabama ranks sixth in the SEC with 24.9 defensive rebounds per game led by Essence Cody averaging 4.7.
+The Crimson Tide are 8-4 in conference play.
+Alabama is 0-1 in games decided by 3 points or fewer.

 Tennessee averages 10.6 made 3-pointers per game, 5.6 more made shots than the 5.0 per game Alabama gives up.
-Alabama averages 8.8 more points per game (78.8) than Tennessee allows to opponents (70.0).
+Alabama has shot at a 47.2% rate from the field this season, 3.5 percentage points greater than the 43.7% shooting opponents of Tennessee have averaged.

 The Volunteers and Crimson Tide face off Thursday for the first time in SEC play this season.

 TOP PERFORMERS: Talaysia Cooper is averaging 17 points, 5.9 rebounds, 3.4 assists and 3.2 steals for the Volunteers.
-Spear is averaging 2.4 made 3-pointers over the last 10 games.
+Ruby Whitehorn is averaging 13.2 points over the last 10 games.

-Sarah Ashlee Barker is averaging 17 points, 6.2 rebounds, 3.6 assists and 2.1 steals for the Crimson Tide.
-Aaliyah Nye is averaging 14 points over the last 10 games.
+Sarah Ashlee Barker is shooting 52.1% and averaging 17.0 points for the Crimson Tide.
+Aaliyah Nye is averaging 14.0 points over the last 10 games.

 LAST 10 GAMES: Volunteers: 6-4, averaging 80.0 points, 35.5 rebounds, 14.0 assists, 8.4 steals and 3.1 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 71.8 points per game.